ncochran195/ng2boot_war/readme.txt

 //--  INTRODUCTION  --//
-This is the base project for angular2 with spring boot.
+This is the base project for angular6 with spring boot 2.
 Included is a simple example with a service, a router, and some components.
 Jquery and bootstrap are also included in the frontend.
 Thymeleaf is used as the backend's view resolver.

 //--  SETUP  --//
 1) In pom.xml, change groupId, artifactId, name and description